johnra2/cs598-part1/README.md

 String repo = args[2].toUpperCase();    // something like "TOML"
 ```

-2. All the relevant method names are retrieved and put into an arraylist based on what the value of `repo` is: `"CSV"` maps to the `CsvParser` class, `"TOML"` maps to the `TomlFactory` class, `"YAML"` maps to the `YAMLGenerator` class.
+2. All the relevant method names are retrieved and put into an List based on what the value of `repo` is: `"CSV"` maps to the `CsvParser` class, `"TOML"` maps to the `TomlFactory` class, and `"YAML"` maps to the `YAMLGenerator` class.

 ```java
 // Get the list of relevant methods for the class under test based on its repo